rpi-crisis/crisis/README.md

 # RTools

 RTools is an open source RCOS project: a website that houses various course and major related tools for my college, Rensselaer Polytechnic Institute.
-From highest priority to lowest this would include:
+From the highest priority to lowest this would include:
 Course descriptions, prerequisites, cross-listings, transfer options by course, the course time/location/professor that semester, major/dual major curriculum by year, a HASS pathways planner, and possibly even a course scheduler if one of the RCOS scheduler projects wishes to collaborate.

-Format: static client-rendered website
+Format: static website
 Stacks: HTML, CSS, TypeScript, React, Node